The Parish Church of St. Marys, Widford

 We have occasional evening services, for details, please check our website regularly or telephone the Parish Office.

-The services @ St Marys are relaxed but have more of a traditional Anglican style usually with a keyboard accompanying the hymns.
+The services @ St Marys are traditional Anglican in style but relaxed and all are welcome.
+We usually have a keyboard accompanying the hymns and sometimes guest appearances of other instruments!

 The 1st & 3rd Sunday mornings are Holy Communion.
 (There is sometimes a baptism during the service on the 1st Sunday.)

 St. Marys, is open every Friday afternoon between 1 and 4pm throughout the summer.
 Please do feel free to drop in.
-Members of the congregation will be there so if you have any questions about the building and grave yard, they will be happy to either answer your questions, or if they don't know the answers, they will find out for you and let you know.
+Members of the congregation will be there gardening so if you have any questions about the building and grave yard, they will be happy to answer your questions, or make you a cup of tea!

 For more history about St. Marys, please click here